subjectid1/pyShadowsocks/README.md

 ```

 * Mac OSX Client

     With GoAgentX, you can run local server and switch SOCKS proxies at the same time, making task easier.

 1. Download [GoAgentX for Mac](https://goagentx.googlecode.com/files/GoAgentX-v2.2.9.dmg).

 2. Add a shell service config (to start local socks server) and then click the ON button
 ![GoAgentX setting for pyShadowsocks](screenshots/goagentx_shell_service_config.png)

-* iOS Client: Shadowrocket、A.BIG.T、Surge
+* iOS Client: Shadowrocket、A.BIG.T、Surge...

 ## For socks5ssl protocol